Explore our library for useful information on medications.

 Changes in insulin requirements: Many things can affect blood glucose levels and insulin requirements.
 These include:

-It is important to tell your doctor about know your current health situation and any changes that may affect the amount of insulin you need.
+It is important to tell your doctor about your current health situation and any changes that may affect the amount of insulin you need.
 Blood glucose should be monitored regularly as recommended by your doctor or diabetes educator.

 Diabetes identification: It is important to either wear a bracelet (or necklace) or carry a card indicating you have diabetes and are taking insulin.